ZhangXin1997/MICCAI-2022/README.md

  `python test.py` can be used to test the trained models on both our sample data and your own data.

+Before running `python train.py`, you may need to detect the suspicious cells and use an encoder to extract the features of patches.
+The source codes for detection and classification (including the encoder) are released in `Suspicious_cell_detection` and `Patch_classification`.

 ## Experimental results of different patch numbers